 Deliveries of other items (rental tents, tables & chairs; catering food, propane, appliance rentals, lumber, etc.) must be prearranged with the vendor – see the Delivery Procedures.

 For information on Mail and Package deliveries, please see the Site Rules.

 We can only attempt to deliver a message in the event of an extreme emergency.
 Otherwise, we simply post the name of a message’s intended recipient on the board in front of Info Point.
 If you have reason to believe that people at home will need to reach you for non-emergency reasons, we suggest you regularly phone them to check in, rather than telling them to call the emergency number.

-The camp store sells ice, water, drinks, milk, eggs, bread, fresh produce, and a selection of snacks, dry goods and canned goods.
-For other shopping you'll need to head to one of the grocery stores off-site, within 20 to 30 minutes travel time.
+The newly expanded camp store, located in the barn, sells drinks, milk, eggs, bread & other baked goods, fresh produce, and a good selection of snacks, dry goods and canned goods.
+If they don't carry what you need, there are supermarkets in Butler, New Castle, and Slippery Rock, within 20 to 30 minutes travel time.